gainy-app/gainy-ios/README.md

 <p>

 - Clone the project and navigate into the root dir;
-- Provide API key required to get the data from the remote endpoint.
+- Provide the `GraphQL API key` required to get the data from the remote endpoint.
 Add the line `GRAPH_QL_API_KEY = API_KEY` into the `Gainy/Gainy/Resources/Config.xcconfig` file, replacing `API_KEY` with the GraphQL admin's secret you obtained at the previous steps;
-- (optionally) Provide API key required to send in-app AppsFlyer events.
+- (optionally) Provide the `AppsFlyer dev key` required to send AppsFlyer analytics.
 Add the line `APPS_FLYER_DEV_KEY = DEV_KEY` into the `Gainy/Gainy/Resources/Config.xcconfig` file, replacing `DEV_KEY` with the AppsFlyer dev key you obtained at the previous steps;
-- Open Xcode workspace at `Gainy.xcworkspace`;
+- Open the Xcode workspace at `Gainy.xcworkspace`;
-- Choose `Gainy` scheme and select iOS simulator to run the app on;
+- Choose the `Gainy` scheme and select iOS simulator to run the app on;
-- (optionally) Select device to run the app on (you might need a development certificate, let @dersim-davaod know if you need it);
+- (optionally) Select a device to run the app on (you might need a development certificate, let @dersim-davaod know if you need it);
 - Build and run the app;

 </p>